smaragden/arnold-rs/README.md

 ## !!Attention!!
 ### WIP
 This is an extremely early test to learn rust.
-Don't expect mush.
+Don't expect much.

 ### Tests
 You need to run the tests individually.